orbis-dei/orbis-dei.github.io/content/places/pt-shrine-of-fatima.md

 ---
-title: "Shrine of Fatima (Our Lady of Fatima)"
+title: "Sanctuary of Our Lady of the Rosary of Fátima"
 location: {lat: 39.6312638, lng: -8.6731571}

 tags: